 People visiting Japan tend to have a check list of things to buy.
 Local apparel brands such as Uniqlo are extremely popular as well as toiletries, cosmetics and even food items.
 The country is practically an oasis for consumers with just about everything available that money can buy.
-With the weaker Yen, visitors have been visiting Japan with an added reason – to purchase a luxury watch.
+With the weaker Yen, visitors have been visiting Tokyo, Japan with an added reason – to purchase a luxury watch.
 The country is well known for its watchmaking industry with iconic brands such as Seiko, Casio, Orient and Citizen.
 In the upper end, it has Grand Seiko which compares favorably with Rolex in terms of finish and quality.

 Purchasing a watch in Japan may seem overwhelming at first given the language barrier and the frenetic pace its major cities run.
 If you are looking to make that investment and acquire the timepiece of your dreams, here are things you should consider.

 It is advisable to check the price difference between the watch you are eyeing for in your home country and in Japan.
 While it is relatively easy to pop over to your neighborhood watch store to check for prices, you might be wondering how you may be able to check prices in Japan.
 Websites such as Kakaku can give you a good gauge – make sure to translate the website to English thru an online translator like Google Translate.
 Alternatively, the official websites of watch brands such as Citizen, Seiko and Orient also provide price guides.

 One obvious good buy in Japan are Japanese watches such as Seiko where the price difference may be substantial.
 Take the Seiko Prospex Diver Scuba Automatic which goes for 300,926 Yen or just over SGD 5,100 after the tax refund.
 In Singapore, the same model costs 20 to 30% more.